Francisco Sanches

 Francisco Sanches (/ˈsɑːntʃɛs/; /es/; c.
-1550 - November 16, 1623) was a skeptic, philosopher and physician of Sephardi Jewish origin, born possibly in Tui, Spain or probably in Braga, Portugal (where he was baptized and grew up).
+1550 - November 16, 1623) was a Hispano-Portuguese skeptic, philosopher and physician of Sephardi Jewish origin, born possibly in Tui, Spain or probably in Braga, Portugal (where he was baptized and grew up).

 Early life and academic career

 In the auditorium of the University of Toulouse there is a portrait of Francisco Sánchez, which bears the following inscription: "Francisco Sanchez Lusitanus".
 His father was the Spaniard Antonio Sanches, also a physician; his mother Filipa de Sousa was Portuguese.
 Being of Jewish origin, even if converted, he was legally considered a New Christian.

 He studied in Braga until the age of 12, when he moved to Bordeaux with his parents, fleeing the surveillance of the Portuguese Inquisition.
 There he resumed his studies at the College de Guyenne.
 He went on to study medicine in Rome in 1569, and, back in France, in Montpellier and Toulouse.
 He ended up, after 1575, as a professor of philosophy and medicine at the University of Toulouse.